-SINGAPORE: As young Singaporeans open themselves up to new ideas, they should shun "conventional norms" that are not suitable for society and could actually hurt it, said Defence Minister Ng Eng Hen on Monday (Feb 16).
+singapore - As young Singaporeans open themselves up to new ideas, they should shun "conventional norms" that are not suitable for society and could actually hurt it, said Defence Minister Ng Eng Hen yesterday.

-Speaking to an audience of mainly tertiary students at a dialogue at the National University of Singapore (NUS), he urged them to be critical and original.
+Speaking to an audience of mainly tertiary students at a dialogue at the National University of Singapore (NUS) yesterday, he urged them to be critical and original.